 - “I can’t believe you’re hanging out with my friend!”

 - “How did your doctor’s appointment go today?”

-JUST REACHING OUT (doing things to put himself in my head without directly saying anything to see if I’ll be the one to say something first):
+6. JUST REACHING OUT (doing things to put themselves in your head without directly saying anything to see if you’ll be the one to say something first):

 - [sending blank texts]

 - [putting random likes on Facebook posts]

 - “I know what I did was wrong and I won’t do it again.”

 9. PHYSICAL OBJECTS TO RETURN:

 - “I still have your Christmas presents.”

 - “You left your charger at my apartment.”